Skip to main content

 The activity component and a list of Upcoming & Overdue tasks

 Thanks to his good planning, the tasks are discrete, concrete, and on a well-defined timeline.
-Although he’s currently looking only at the tasks related to Lucy’s contact record, Michael can see all of the tasks assigned to him from the Tasks tab on his Home page (though your Homepage might look different, so be sure to ask your admin).
+Although he’s currently viewing only the tasks related to one contact record, Michael can see all of the tasks assigned to him from the Tasks list on his Homepage.
+Your Homepage may not include a Tasks tab, so ask your organization’s admin if you would like one.

-After Michael sends the survey email to Lucy, the first dependent task on his list, he clicks the box next to the task to mark it done.
-He could also use the dropdown to change the due date, update the status, add or edit comments, create a follow-up task, and a whole lot more.
+After Michael sends the survey email to his contact, the first dependent task on his list, he clicks the box next to the task to mark it done.
+He can also use the dropdown to change the due date, update the status, add comments, create a follow-up task, and a whole lot more.

 The checkbox to mark that a task has been completed